AidaFriday/Bachelor-Thesis-AI/Documentation/ML_Terms.md

 Core ML / Deep Learning Basics

-- Deep Learning
+- Deep Learning -  is a subfield of machine learning that uses artificial neural networks with many layers to automatically learn complex patterns and features from large amounts of data
-- Neural Network
+- Neural Network - is a machine learning program, or model, that makes decisions in a manner similar to the human brain, by using processes that mimic the way biological neurons work together to identify phenomena, weigh options and arrive at conclusions.
 - Layer (Convolutional, Fully Connected)
 - Activation Function
 - Embedding